PetrNemecBellator/PetrNemec/readme.md

 # What is it?

-A Simple npm library that returns a word., with all chars reverted, and then it also reverts lower keys to upper keys and vice versa.
+A Simple npm library that returns a word.The word has all chars reversed, and lower keys are reversed with upper keys and vice versa.

 # Instaltation